 Step 1: CREATE AWARENESS

 What are the different types of biases?
 Here are some common types.

 - Central Tendency Bias: Maybe you’ve heard some managers say “I never rater anyone as “Excellent.”
 A central tendency bias is when a rater tends to rate everyone in the middle of a scale, perhaps a level 3 out of 5—the middle rating.
-This may happen regardless of individual differences in performance, and is sometimes done to avoid conflict.
+The central tendency bias may happen regardless of individual differences in performance and is sometimes done to avoid conflict.

 - Leniency Bias: Sometimes, a manager may rate more highly than other managers, or a manager may favor a particular employee.
 A leniency bias means that a manager may inflate ratings by being too lenient.

 - Halo/Horn Effect: An overall positive or negative perception of an employee may create a halo or horn effect when rating.
 Think the employee is great at something?
 That positive emotion could lead to high ratings in other areas, by proximity.
 Frustrated with an employee?
 The negative association with a single event could spill over into lower overall ratings, whether or not those all areas are affected by the frustration point.

 - Recency Bias: The recency effect is the tendency to allow recent events to dominate an evaluation, rather than considering performance over time.
 If an employee has had a recent success, the rater may tend to rate all elements of the Appraisal highly.
 Something less successful happen recently?
 Ratings may be affected to the negative.

 - Personal Bias: Get along well with an employee?
 Don’t connect?
 These personal biases can affect a rater’s bias.

 - First Impression Bias: Remember the first time something terrific happened with an employee?
 What if the first thing that happened wasn’t as good?
 The First Impression Bias is when those impressions stick, regardless of subsequent successes or challenges.